- Research what Internet-based programs are out there that suit your business

 - Stay up to date with technology by reading blogs and engaging in online forums.

 From virtual assistants to cloud storage, there are many ways digital technology can boost efficiency in your business.
-Gail Layh, owner of Virtual Assistant and Booking Solutions, runs her business entirely online.
+Gail Layh, owner of Virtual Assistant and Booking Solutions (now Plesk), runs her business entirely online.
 Here, she shares her tips on how it works.

 Ramp up business capability

 Her ability to reach out to anyone with an Internet connection has enabled Gail to ramp up business capability through subcontracting, quickly and easily.

 ‘There’s really no limit.
 You can take clients from all around the world and match them with suitably qualified subcontractors.
 Sometimes you can expedite tasks to be done overnight or after hours, which is a huge advantage as well.’

 Gail rarely meets with her global client base.
 Each client is given a dedicated project hub that can be accessed from anywhere.
 Clients can check progress, add tasks and upload files from anywhere at any time.
 Even emails are directed straight to an inbox specific to each project, so all team members are notified and the email is automatically stored.
 There is also the provision for team and client comments.

 Having everything for each project in one specific location for everyone to access easily has made co-ordination of jobs, teams and clients a breeze.
 The project management software Gail recommends is My Client Spot.
 For everyday communication and administration, she suggests programs such as Skype, Google Calendar and Google Docs.

 Gail says, ‘Working virtually is great for consultant-type businesses, where you’re working with multiple clients and multiple jobs at the same time.’
 But clients can be hesitant to partner with you if there’s no face-to-face contact.